Skip to Main Content

 Technical Standards for the MD Program

-To assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of medical training, essential abilities and characteristics are required.
-These include certain minimum physical and cognitive abilities and sufficient mental and emotional stability.
-Any intention of the student to practice only a narrow part of the curriculum upon graduation does not alter the requirement that all students perform satisfactorily in the full curriculum and meet all graduation requirements.
-For purposes of this document and unless otherwise defined, the term "candidates" means candidates for admission to medical school as well as Chicago Medical School students who are candidates for retention, promotion or graduation.
+The Chicago Medical School maintains a strong institutional commitment to equal educational opportunities for academically prepared students.
+The following technical standards are requirements for admission, progression and graduation and are intended to welcome all candidates and ensure that candidates for admission are able to complete the entire course of study and participate fully in all aspects of medical training.
+Technical standards may be met with or without reasonable accommodations.
+Although some students may intend to practice only a narrow part of the curriculum upon graduation, all students must perform satisfactorily in the full curriculum and meet all graduation requirements.
+For purposes of this document and unless otherwise defined, the term "candidates" refers to candidates for admission to medical school as well as Chicago Medical School students who are candidates for retention, promotion or graduation.

 I. Observation